• Recipes

 Combine rice, eggs, and add-ins

-• Fluff the rice and stir it into the egg/onion mixture, soy sauce, and sesame oil (optional).
-Also add any hot, fully cooked extras, such as chicken, shrimp, or vegetables.
+• Fluff the rice and stir it into the egg/onion mixture.
+Add soy sauce, sesame oil (optional), and any hot, fully cooked extras like chicken, shrimp, or vegetables.

 adding cooked rice to scrambled egg and onion